 glasses bottles of Pouilly-Fuissé helped me out of that brain-dead mess.
 I overrode the irritating voices and gave myself a gold star for carving out a path…even if it wasn’t according to someone else’s standards.

 To avoid a repeat of last year’s antics I adopted a different approach as I prepared to enter “advanced fighting age” territory.
 I wanted to come in for a smooth landing because I have enough stress in my life.
 Making much ado about absolutely nothing causes wrinkles.
 It is bloody exhausting.

 Fourteen weeks out, I put on my big-girl pants and began to stare down my fears.
 I shifted goals and priorities, and cooked up a new set of adventures.
 When uncomfortable situations arose I sat with each hardship and cradled it until it fell asleep.
 I sent a string of condolences to all the things that no longer worked.

-A riot and a motherfucking circus, this life is a perpetual set of endings and beginnings.
+A riot and motherfucking circus, this life is a perpetual set of endings and beginnings.
 And since there is only one direction of travel it means every single (birth)day is a gift.
 There’s no “right” answer or ideal path.
 If you want to recalibrate or reset stop waiting for someone to give you the signal.
 Run all the red lights you can.
 Stumble, fall and get up in time to catch the sun breach the horizon.
 There are roads to travel.
 You are right on schedule.

-And you are more resilient than you ever imagined.
+And more resilient than you ever imagined.